Ammuzzamurutha/Mern-stack/css level 5/readme.md

 baseline: Items align based on the baseline of their text content content alignment typically involves two axes: the main axis (usually horizontal) and the cross axis (usually vertical) The CSS align-self property allows you to align an individual flex or grid item along the cross axis, overriding the default alignment set by its parent's align-items property.
+Flex sizing refers to how elements (flex items) within a flex container expand, shrink, and occupy space along the main axis.
+This behavior is primarily controlled by three CSS properties: flex-grow, flex-shrink, and flex-basis